dancodery/bitcoin-annual-returns/README.md

 # Bitcoin annual returns
-This simple Python script shows the annual bitcoin price performance.
+This simple Python script shows the annual bitcoin price performance (yearly percentage change).

 The average price is determined each year.
 For the performance the average price of the current year is divided by the average price of the last year.